 - Judge.me will process your uploaded file and send you an email confirming the results.

-And that's how easy it is to import reviews to Shopify using the Judge.me app.
+And that's how easy it is to import customer reviews to your Shopify store using the Judge.me app.
 With that being said, although this plugin simplifies the importing process, it still requires a great deal of time and manual effort to customize the CSV file.
 Additionally, due to the lack of support for other data types, the Judge.me app might not be suitable if you want to transfer your whole online store from another eCommerce platform to Shopify.

 Seamlessly migrate all essential store data to Shopify!